bc86/bc86.github.io/_posts/2018-02-18-javascript_closure_-_from_a_junior_dev_point_of_view.markdown

 example(); // { a: 1100, b: 3100 }
 ```

-With this example `privateFunction(ind)` is considered a private function because it is not accessable to the outside world.
+With this example `privateFunction(ind)` is considered a private function because it is not accessible to the outside world.
 Javascript Closures are a very important fundamental to grasp that will only come with experience and practice.
 But are a must if you want to expand your knowledge and be considered a legitimate developer.

 There are plenty of other examples where closures are used.
 For example with Classes and inheritance.
 But that's for another day.
 On to the next topic.
 Bye.